jeromebdavis/Visualizations/README.md

 # Visualizations
-Visualizations to highlight aspects of data
+Visualizations to highlight aspects of data.